-In last week’s post we talked about Social Emotional Learning and Development.
+In our previous post we talked about Social Emotional Learning and Development.
 This week we are reflecting on meaningful ways to include caregivers and families as part of the educational experience.
 The idea of educating the whole child is often a topic of exploration among early childhood professionals in particular.
 While focusing on the nuances of individual children is critical, we also recognize the importance of considering the relationship and dynamics of families as part of this concept.
 Rather than leaving communication about learning to share an end result or product, technology has expanded possibilities for including caregivers as participants in experiences as we reimagine learning together.

 Access this message and its content at innovatingplay.world/bm8